mlcommons/ailuminate/README.md

 # Access to full prompt set and AILuminate ensemble evaluator

-* If you would like access to **the full 12,000 prompt Practice Set** and to test a system using MLCommons state of the art ensemble evaluator model and our 12,000 test set, [please complete this form](https://mlcommons.org/ailuminate/submit-a-sut/).
+* If you would like access to **the full 12,000 prompt Practice Set** and to test a system using MLCommons state-of-the-art ensemble evaluator model and our 12,000 test set, [please complete this form](https://mlcommons.org/ailuminate/submit-a-sut/).
 * More information on [the AILuminate website](https://mlcommons.org/ailuminate/technical-users/).
 * Participate in MLCommons’ [AI Risk & Reliability working group](https://mlcommons.org/working-groups/ai-risk-reliability/ai-risk-reliability/).